Meet your Parish Clerk

 - To issue notices and prepare agendas and minutes for the Parish Meeting, attend the assemblies of the Parish Meeting and implement proposals made at the assemblies that are agreed by the Council.

 - To prepare in consultation with the Chairman, press releases about the activities of, or decisions of the Council.

 - To attend training courses or seminars on the work and role of the Clerk.

 - To prepare and assist in implementing an event management plan, publicity, attractions etc. for community events including village parties, carols on the green.

-- To manage and advise on new projects – current projects include a new website, potentially a new pavilion.
+- To manage and advise on new projects – current projects include- traffic calming and a new pavilion.